geneontology/geneontology.github.io/_docs/go-annotations.md

 With the ever-increasing number of published articles, experiments and methods, covering all biology with the latest annotations is always challenging.
 We therefore invite researchers and computational scientists to [submit requests for missing, erroneous or out-of-date annotations to improve the GO database](/docs/contributing-to-go/).

 ## Statistics
-[GO statistics](/stats.html) are available both for the current release and over time.
+Overall [GO statistics](https://geneontology.org/stats.html) and [detailed statistics](https://current.geneontology.org/release_stats/index.html) are available.
+The statistics are also [achived](https://release.geneontology.org/).